top of page

 When identifying your SQLs, consider the following factors:

-Potential to Close: Evaluate if you have the ability to convert them.
+• Potential to Close: Evaluate if you can convert them.
 Can your team meet their needs based on the initial conversations?
 If not, it might be best to pass that lead along.

 Commitment to Marketing and Sales Efforts